Fechin/reference/source/_posts/powershell.md

 categories:
   - Programming
   - Operating System
-intro: This is a quick reference cheat sheet to getting started with Powershell scripting.
+intro: This is a quick reference cheat sheet to getting started with PowerShell scripting.
 plugins:
   - copyCode
 ---